redhat-beyond/documents/Beyond07-SOW.md

 2. Technical ideas and architecture - Explain test high-level technical ideas behind your project, please try to present concepts graphically, possibly by using ERD and DFD charts.
-4. Demo - a video that presents your full system (UI, DB, APIs, CI)
+4. Demo - A video that presents your full system (UI, DB, APIs, CI)
 5. Development process - share the process you made
 6. Development challenges
 7. What did you learn